 If you’re reading this article you’ve probably already realised that photography isn’t a cheap hobby.
 However, not every purchase has to break the bank.
 There are tons of budget friendly photography accessories out there just waiting to be discovered.

 Sometimes the substantial cost of a piece of kit is justified and unavoidable, such as when buying a specialist lens or a new camera.
 But shelling out hundreds for every little thing isn’t necessary, and we’re here to show you how!

 This list features our 11 favourite photography accessories that don’t make your bank account weep, and some can provide a gateway into a whole new genre of photography that you hadn’t even considered!

 Note: The below links are affiliate links, meaning that if you buy the product using one of these links I will receive a small commission.
 There is no additional charge to you, but the commission from these links help with the running costs of this website and allow me to continue providing free tutorials and guides.

 You Might Like… Ultimate Guide to Landscape Photography Pt I – Gear

 1. Portable 5-in-1 Reflector

-Lighting setups for portrait and studio photographers can often run into the thousands, but often this humble accessory would do the job just fine.
-Neewer are a well known brand for producing affordable photography accessories, and they've continued the trend with this incredibly useful piece of kit.
+Lighting setups for portrait and studio photographers can often run into the thousands, but unless you’re a professional this humble accessory will probably be enough for you.
+Neewer are a well known brand for producing affordable photography accessories, and they’ve continued the trend with this incredibly useful piece of kit.